cwongmath/CustomPlanetPack/README.md

 ## ABOUT:

-This is a planet pack for Kerbal Space Program.
+This is a unique planet pack for Kerbal Space Program.

 ## FEATURES: